Medial-EarlySign/MR_Wiki/Models/index.md

 # Available Models

 This is a partial list of model developed bt Medial EarlySign (MES).
-Each model has a crad with explanation about the model, how to access it, relevant publication, etc.
+Each model has a card with explanation about the model, how to access it, relevant publication, etc.

 | Model Name |  Model description | Contact Details for Usage |
 |------------|--------------------|-----------|